-The range of facilities available at the school is impressive, and includes common rooms, science labs, a pool, music suites, art rooms, drama studio, ICT labs plus a well-stocked library, which is new, of 17000 books and access to e-books.
+The range of facilities available at the school is impressive, and includes common rooms, a spacious Sixth Form Centre, ICT and Science labs, two swimming pools, music suites, art rooms, drama studio, plus a well-stocked library of 17,000 books and access to e-books.
 Courtyards are well-shaded.
-Classrooms are equipped with interactive whiteboards.
-In addition, all areas of the school are accessible to wheelchair users and standards of hygiene at the school are considered very high.

 In September 2015, BISAD opened its 2nd floor extension to their original building so that it has now grown to Ground plus 2.
 This has enabled the school to refurbish some of the original classrooms and particularly to extend the Sports halls and Sixth form facilities.

-The school has also had its canteen refurbished (relatively recently) and communal eating is encouraged, although younger children eat in a separate dining hall.
+The school has also had its canteen refurbished and communal eating is encouraged, although younger children eat in a separate dining hall.

 What about Fees?

-School fees range from 47,900 AED to 63,200 AED, plus an additional 1500 AED registration fee.
+School fees range from AED 50,300 to AED 66,400 AED, plus an additional 5% registration fee for all new joiners, which will be deducted from tuition fees when students join the school.
 This is premium pricing in Abu Dhabi.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.